it-beard/multitrack-switcher/README.md

 ### Two-camera workflow (good for podcasters)
 * Select your `.prproj` file, `.wav` tracks for primary and secondary speaker.
 Click to `"Let's CUT IT!"` button.
 * After a while (10 - 100 seconds) the program will prompt you to save the result to the `.prproj` file.
-Save it in the `.prproj' folder of the original file.
-Then open this new `.prproj' file in Premier Pro and have fun! 😎
+Save it in the `.prproj` folder of the original file.
+Then open this new `.prproj` file in Premier Pro and have fun! 😎

 Result multi-cam will be shown smtg like this:
 ![image](https://user-images.githubusercontent.com/45439635/231901602-985dc43a-13d4-4591-843f-42d0810d8580.png)